 If you go to court and win, you may be able to get your license back then.
 If you don't win, then your license will likely be taken away from you.
 The amount of time it takes for you to get your license back depends on several factors including:

-If you refuse to give a breath, blood, or urine sample when you're pulled over, your suspension will last between three to 12 months depending on the state you're in.
+If you refuse to give a breath, blood, or urine sample, your suspension will last between three to 12 months.
+It just depends on the state you're in.

 In order to get your license back, you'll probably need to complete an education or treatment program.
 But finishing the program doesn't necessarily mean you'll get your license back right away.